cameronneylon/barcelona-declaration-website/content/conference_2026_berlin.md

 - Notification of acceptance: 15 September 2026
 - Conference registration opens: 24 September 2026

+Registration will be free of charge for representatives of organizations that are signatories or supporters of the Barcelona Declaration.
+In-person attendance will be limited to 100 participants, while online participation will accommodate between 100 and 300 attendees.
-More information on registration will be provided closer to the registration date.
+Further registration details will be provided closer to the opening date.
-The conference will have a maximum capacity of 100 people in person and between 100-300 people online.

 {{< rawhtml >}}
 </br>